lrodero/cats-effect-tutorial/tutorial.md

 Graceful server stop (handling exit events)
 -------------------------------------------
 There is no way to shutdown gracefully the echo server coded in the previous version.
-Sure we can always `<Ctrl>-c` it, but proper servers should provide better mechanisms to stop them.
+Sure we can always `Ctrl-c` it, but proper servers should provide better mechanisms to stop them.
 In this section we use some other `cats-effect` constructs to deal with this.